RegisSalesRA/RegisSalesRA/README.md

 ## Hi there, let me intruduce myself 👋

-# My name is Régis and i'm Developer backend!
+# My name is Régis and i'm Software Developer!

 - I am from Brazil
 - Living in fortaleza-CE
 - I have worked with python since 2020
-- I have experience with Flutter too
+- I have experience with Flutter
 - Always ready for new challenges